scribe-security/docs/docs/ci-integrations/github/README.md

 7. Click <b>Add secret</b>.

 If your repository has environment secrets or can access secrets from the parent organization, then those secrets are also listed on this page.
-You can read more about the configuration of secrets in the GitHub documentation <a href='https://docs.github.com/en/actions/security-guides/encrypted-secrets'>here</a>.

 ## Scribe *SBOM* upload - full pipeline example

 This is a full workflow example, connecting your pipeline to Scribe Hub and uploading evidence using *gensbom*.

-This example pipeline YAML does a checkout on a docker image, creates an *SBOM* for it from the local repository, and creates another *SBOM* from the docker image.
+In this example pipeline, the YAML file does a checkout on a docker image, creates an *SBOM* for it from the local repository, and creates another *SBOM* from the docker image.
 In this example the project used is `mongo-express`.

 ```YAML
 name: example workflow